MAHABHARATA: THE WAY OF LIFE

 Countless choices lie under the weight of traditions and orthodox social values.
 Bhishma resisted change and hence could not be an immortal architecture of a new society.
-A society based on higher good drawing modern interpretations of dharma for universal good.
-Instead of focusing on Hastinapura and greater good he set his intent on protection of king and king’s successors.
+A society based on higher-good drawing modern interpretations of dharma for universal good.
+Instead of focusing on Hastinapura and the greater good he set his intent on the protection of the king and the king’s successors.

 There is more to live for Bhishma!